syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 make run
 ```

-You should see the same log lines as before including a hello to your resource.
+You should see the same log lines as before including the reference to `latest` imageTag.

 Once you see this log go back to the `K8s Shell` tab and check for deployments with:
 ```